Salvation Army Atlantic County assistance programs.

 Adopt-A-Family is when the Salvation Army will match low income families with individuals or businesses who want to help and give back to the community.
 Children will get free gifts or clothes and more.
 The entire household can even benefit from meals and other support.

-Atlantic County food pantries will help ensure low income families and children have a meal.
+Atlantic County Salvation Army free food pantries will help ensure low income families and children have a meal.
 The centers have volunteers and use donations to help those that are less fortunate meet emergency needs for canned goods, baby formula, hot meals, and all sorts of food.
 Many of the Salvation Army or local pantries are client choice facilities, and some may also have other basic needs such as clothing or free school supplies for children.

 Emergency aid may be available at certain times of the year.
 The Salvation Army will work to prevent homelessness, and this can include funds to pay rent or utility bills for people faced with a disconnection.
 Working poor families can also get help enrolling into certain programs such as LIHEAP or maybe learn about how section 8 works in New Jersey, as the Salvation Army case workers are very effective at offering this information and referrals to the programs.
 Find details on how to get section 8 housing vouchers in NJ.

 The financial support will be paid out on a first come and served basis, is limited, and clients will need to meet all conditions.
 The primary use of the funds it to help residents facing a one-time crisis, and not for a chronic issue.